HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 =============
 Asset Tracker
 =============
 This applies to racks and assets that can be mounted in a rack.
-The AssetTracker Id property holds the RFID tag id which is used to automatically track the location of the asset.
-The Master Module Id property is rack specific and holds the ID of the master module assigned to the rack.
+The **AssetTracker Id** property holds the RFID tag id which is used to automatically track the location of the asset.

+The **Master Module Id** property is rack specific and holds the ID of the master module assigned to the rack.

 More information is provided in the :ref:`Asset Tracker <AssetTracker-doc>` section.

 =======
 General
 =======
 These properties contain asset information such as serial number, firmware version and GUID.
 General properties can vary by asset type.
+It is required, however, that assets have at least a unique serial number.

 =====
 Model
 =====
-These properties are filled in from the product catalog.
+These properties are usually filled in from the product catalog.
 More information about model data and how it is managed is provided in the :ref:`Catalog Management <Catalog-management-doc>` section.

 =====
 Power